 And finally, a classic view from the wingtip: that’s always beautiful no matter what airline, but AirAsia does fly to many cities that offer a great vista (in this case, it’s the awesome city-nation of Singapore).

-What would you like to know about the AirAsia airline?
+What would you like to know about AirAsia?
 Tell us in the comments below.

 Explore awesome destinations: Travel inspiration